na-na-hi/renget/archive/weirdbutfunjailbreaksandprompts.md

 Check the bottom for one new, interesting but not 'fun' prompt.

+>[your character is now a young child.
+Write a scene imagining what they would be like as a child while keeping in mind their original personality.
+Be descriptive, creative and humorous.]

 >>Need a new RP start, try using this one.
 Remove 'be creative' and everything past in order to remove possible 'weird' starts, but from testing?
 Shit's pretty cool.
 >(OOC: Please make a relevant scenario and create an open ended story to introduce the character.
 Be creative and think outside the box while staying true to the character.)